 The S+ tier: five Tatari worth every resource

-According to Pocket Tactics' updated rankings, five Tatari sit at the very top of the current meta: Buddi, Dewgrub, Punchimp, Taptail, and Voltfawn.
-These are the creatures you want to push through their evolution lines as fast as possible.
-The key here is that their final-stage forms pull well above their weight in battles, making the grind for duplicates worth the effort.
+Five Tatari sit at the very top of the current meta: Buddi, Dewgrub, Punchimp, Taptail, and Voltfawn.
+Push these creatures through their evolution lines as fast as possible.
+Their final-stage forms hit well above their weight in battles, making the grind for duplicates worth the effort.

 Mid-tier options and where they fall short

 The A tier covers seven Tatari: Cactobud, Cheerling, Frostnip, Pandaroo, Sealing, Souphog, and Waddledo.
 These are perfectly usable, especially early in the game, but their evolved forms don't hit as hard as the tiers above them.
-You'll want to replace them eventually once better options are available.
+Replace them once better options are available.

 B tier is where things get noticeably weaker.
 Cribbler, Gibber, Hootlet, Sackling, Shardsnail, Sparkeet, Sparkit, Shrimpyro, and Tindercub all land here.
 They're not useless, but investing heavily in their evolution lines when S and A tier options are sitting in your collection isn't the play.